Bomb787/MoGuns-Addon/README.md

 # MoGuns Addons

-- An addon that adds various new weapons for Mr. Crayfish's gun mod
+- An addon that adds various new weapons for Mr. Crayfish's Gun Mod that doesn't exactly take itself super seriously.

-- Made for AlanorMiga#9922 on Discord